ckaur5689/DataLiteracy/CountsvsRates/README.md

  Counts are an important metric to gain a feel for volumes of activity or patients.
 However they are not useful when comparing with other geographical areas.

- Rates are often referred to as "Crude Rates" and offer a fairer way for comparison.
+ Rates (often per 10,000 or 100,000) are often referred to as "Crude Rates" and offer a fairer way for comparison.

 ![Alt text](https://github.com/ckaur5689/DataLiteracy/blob/main/images/CountsvsRates.png)